jau8/YeeeetScooper-ECE4180/README.md

 <br/><br/>

 ## Future Work
 The robot could be improved by adding sound effects and LEDs to indicate when the trash is picked up and dropped.
 Another possible modification is the capability to control the speed of the forward and backward motion.
-An advanced imporvement would be deep learning, neural networks, and computer vision so that the robot could be autonomous and identify trash and pick it up.
+An advanced improvement would be deep learning, neural networks, and computer vision so that the robot could be autonomous and identify trash and pick it up.